cointop-sh/cointop/README.md

   - A: In `~/.cointop/config`, set `defaultView = "default"`

+- Q: How can use a different config file other than the default?

+  - A: Run `cointop -config="/path/to/config/file"` to use the specified file as the config.

 - Q: I'm getting the error `open /dev/tty: no such device or address`.

     -A: Usually this error occurs when cointop is running as a daemon or slave which means that there is no terminal allocated, so `/dev/tty` doesn't exist for that process.
 Try running it with the following environment variables: